britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 render the resolution of geolocation information that can be derived from Internet RTT is limited to national- or continental-scale; i.e., less resolution than is generally available from free, open IP geolocation databases.
+One reason for the inaccuracy of geolocation from network RTT is that Internet backbone transmission facilities do not follow the great-circle path between major nodes.
+Instead, major geographic features and the efficiency of connecting adjacent major cities influence the facility routing.
+An evaluation of ~3500 measurements on a mesh of 25 backbone nodes in the continental United States shows that 85% had RTT to great-circle error of 3ms or more, making location within US State boundaries ambigous {{CONUS}}.
 Therefore, in the general case, when an endpoint's IP address is known, RTT information provides negligible additional information.

 RTT information may be used to infer the occupancy of queues along a path;